 Pi 2 – If computing prices, Pi 2 will draw about 360mA but will draw 195mA when idle.

 Pi Zero – When on a single core and computing primes, Pi zero will draw about 195mA and only 48mA when idle.

-Therefore, it is critical to use a great power supply with the Pi 3 since it draws almost double the amount of current compared to Pi 2.
+Therefore, it is critical to use an ample power supply with Pi 3 since it draws almost double the amount of current compared to Pi 2.

-In this test, I conducted an analysis of the on-board Wireless LAN and contrasted it to the USB WiFi dongle on the Raspberry Pi.
+In this test, I analyzed the onboard Wireless LAN and contrasted it to the USB WiFi dongle on the Raspberry Pi.

 I placed the router very near the WiFi dongle and the onboard WiFi.
-I employed the iPerf to undertake 5 speed test (10-second transfer) through the outlined command.
+I employed the iPerf to undertake a 5-speed test (10-second transfer) through the outlined command.

 What about the results?

 The onboard Wireless LAN showed about 39.34Mbit/sec, which is a bit slower (roughly 4%) compared to the Official Pi WiFi dongle.